The Symbolism of Windows and Doors Portals of Consciousness

 If we want to grow, we need to open the portals of consciousness that govern the bandwidth of awareness.
 The trick is knowing what these portals are and opening them in the right order.
 Do you know what they are and how to access and open them?

-The short answer to these questions reminds me of the answer an attorney will give you.
-The answer is it depends.
+The short answer to these questions reminds me of the answer an attorney will give you: it depends.
 It depends on your unique history in relation to the typology of these elements.
-For some people, doors, and windows are scary because of their personal history.
+For some people, doors and windows are scary because of their personal history.
 Other people don’t have any negative experiences attached.

 Chances are you are reading this because windows and doors have some type of significance in your life.
 If that is the case, we’ll try to provide some guidance on answering the question, what do windows symbolize in your life?

 Many factors affect the meaning of the window symbol.
-The window can be clear or distorted depending on the light source, shutters, drapery, or blinds.
+Windows can provide a clear or distorted view depending on the light source, shutters, drapery, or blinds.
 Is the window open or closed?
 You can be on the inside of a room looking out or on the outside looking in.
 You can be at varying distances or angles to the window.
 How many windows are there?
 How does it make you feel?

 The Symbolism of Stained Glass Windows

-The symbolism of glass windows with colored pains, which form various designs, can be viewed in two different ways.
+Glass windows with colored panes can form various designs and have two main symbolic meanings.
 The first way is to see the colors they emit into the space can symbolize the beauty of light, the beauty of consciousness.
-The second way is how the colors and patterns in the stained glass obscure our vision of reality outside the window.
+And, the second way is how the colors and patterns in the stained glass obscure our vision of reality outside the window.

-The ancient typologies associated with the window are no longer viable because our cultural narrative has changed significantly.
-Wooden shutters covered the windows.
+Ancient typologies for windows are no longer viable because our cultural narrative has changed significantly.
+In the past, wooden shutters covered the windows.
 Windows were made of paper in China; the Romans discovered how to smelt and form windows made of glass around 100 CE.

 What Do Windows Symbolize Symbolism of Stained Glass Windows

 Most of the early glass windows had bubbles and other distortions because it was difficult to manufacture clear glass.
-Glass windows were not something everyone could afford, which is why stained glass windows became a status symbol in the 12th Century.
-These historical references are not a part of the current cultural folklore.
-So the symbolism of windows has fragmented depending upon your relationship to this object.
+Glass windows were not something everyone could afford, which is why stained glass windows became a status symbol in the 12th century.
+These historical references are not part of the current cultural folklore, so the symbolism of windows has fragmented depending on your relationship with this object.
 The symbolism of stained glass windows in churches was a way of flaunting their wealth.

 What Do Windows Symbolize in Your Life?

 The window is a metaphor for many things.
-The stories of Gods and Heros in the legends of Charlemagne provide us with a glimpse of the rich symbolism of the window.
-We see the window as one of the portals of consciousness through which Anaxarete watches a funeral procession of the fallen deity Iphis.
+The stories of gods and heroes in the legends of Charlemagne provide us with a glimpse of its rich symbolism.
+We see the window as one of the portals of consciousness through which Anaxarete watches a funeral procession of the fallen deity, Iphis.

 Upon seeing the corpse, the blood in her veins turned cold, and she was frozen solid.
 There is a statue of her at the temple of Venus at Salamis to commemorate this event.
 The window opened a doorway of perception that she could not handle.
 So, the window was the gateway to hell.
 (1)